 - Nausea or Vomiting

 - Hair loss (infrequent)

 Due to the intricacy of cytoreductive surgery and lack of HIPEC specialists, there is a limited number of hospitals and treatment centers that offer this procedure.
 Fortunately, there are resources available for patients to locate HIPEC treatment centers nearest to them.
 It’s as simple as entering a zip code and search radius.

 If you’re receiving treatment for mesothelioma, you may be entitled to compensation to cover medical bills and other expenses.
 Complete a free case evaluation today.

-Patients receiving treatment for mesothelioma may be entitled to compensation to cover medical bills.
+Patients receiving treatment for mesothelioma may be entitled to compensation to hel cover medical bills and loss of income.